grain-lang/grain/stdlib/json.md

 This data structure is semantically equivalent to the JSON format allowing mostly lossless round trips of printing and parsing.
-Exceptions to this are white spaces, multiple ways JSON allows escaping characters in strings and some edge-cases related to Grain's `Number` type.
+Exceptions to this are whitespace, multiple ways JSON allows escaping characters in strings, and some edge cases related to Grain's `Number` type.

 For example parsing the following JSON text will also result in the same `JSON` object as above.